tarequehasan2/cs543group12/trunk/Nachos/src/nachos/proj2/README-GROUP12.txt

 === Part 1 ===

+In order to bullet-proof the calls, we

+The invocation to halt() checks that the current process in the root process, and otherwise silently returns with success.

+All invocations in the syscall handlers use readVirtualMemory and writeVirtualMemory as prescribed.

+There was some discussion in BlackBoard about whether the string length was inclusive or exclusive of the trailing zero.
+Our group concluded that the objective was to have 256 byte strings, which occupy 257 bytes in memory when the terminating character is considered.

+As prescribed, all syscall handlers return -1 to signal error.
+They will return -1 on procedural errors, also, such as bogus memory addresses or an out of bounds file descriptor.

+All syscalls required for part 1 were implemented successfully.

 === Part 2 ===

+We implemented UserKernel.malloc and UserKernel.free using the linked list of free pages as recommended by the assignment.
+The UserKernel will allocate pages in the order the linked list returns them, so it will initially be contiguous and then more fragmented as the UserKernel continues to run.

+Since each process maps its virtual pages to physical pages, there should be no need for the UserKernel to re-order the page numbers in the "free pool".
+In fact, recent security advances in modern operating systems take great steps to randomize allocated addresses to lower the attack surface for stack overruns.
+Consider it a feature, not a bug. :-)

+We modified readVirtualMemory and writeVirtualMemory to do virtual to physical address translation.
+A current limitation in our readVirtualMemory and writeVirtualMemory is that a read which crosses a page boundary is not handled.
+We did not expect this was necessary for our assignment.
+We know how to do it, and will be glad to implement it if necessary for subsequent assignments.

 === Part 3 ===

 === Part 4 ===

 The lottery scheduler extends the priority scheduler.
 Although, in practice, it uses very little of the functionality Priority donation is achieved by calling methods in the superclass, although priority donation is only used in pickNextThread() where it would not make sense to use lottery functionality.
 By definition of a LotteryScheduler, pickNextThread could choose a different thread each time and thus a different thread from nextThread; so we thought that it would be just as useful to use the priority version from the superclass.

 With the LotteryScheduler, everything works correctly; however, without having an active controlling thread, there is a higher probability that the ready queue will be empty and the machine will halt.
 Therefore, it is wise to have a controlling thread join on all forked threads so that there is always a thread in the ready queue.

 The selfTest from the Priority Scheduler yielded the same results each time, because there were not enough threads to hold a lottery that would differ from run to run.
 Self test was reimplemented on the LotteryScheduler with many threads having varying priorities; as expected, every run was different because different threads won the lottery (not strictly based on priority).

 We are unaware of anything that does not work as expected on the lottery scheduler.

 == COMPILING THE TEST PROGRAMS ==